Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Select-DPC

-Select-DPC is summarized in \cref{alg:select-dpc}.
-In between two real-time sampling instances, an iterative procedure is performed where, at every iteration, we select from a data set $\mathcal{D}$ a subset of trajectories $\tilde{\mathcal{D}}$ that are ``relevant'' to the current linearization point given by the open loop solution $\tilde{\tau}$.
+real-time sampling instances, an iterative procedure is performed where, at every iteration, we select from a data set $\mathcal{D}$ a subset of trajectories $\tilde{\mathcal{D}}$ that are ``relevant'' to the current linearization point given by the open-loop solution $\tilde{\tau}$.
 While we loosely use the term relevance here, this mechanism will be discussed in more detail in \cref{sec:data-sel}.
 Select-DPC then solves a DPC problem using the subset of data.
-This is iterated until some convergence criterion is met, e.g. the open-loop prediction $\tilde{\tau}$ converges.
+This is iterated until some convergence criterion, e.g. specified tolerance or maximum number of iterations, is reached.
+At the first time step, the open-loop trajectory is warm-started by uniformly replicating the initial system measurement across the horizon, with zero inputs assumed.
 Notice that there is no restriction on the choice of DPC solver.
+We now discuss a number of important attributes of this proposed method.